autonomoussystemsengineering/amiro_citrack/README.md

 export LIBRARY_PATH=$F/lib:$F/lib64:$F/usr/lib:${LIBRARY_PATH}
 export CMAKE_PREFIX_PATH=$F:${CMAKE_PREFIX_PATH}
 ```
+2. Build the packages (e.g. `catkin build`)

-2. Copy `amiro_in_the_loop/config/rsb.config` to the systems folder `~/.config`
+3. Copy `amiro_in_the_loop/config/rsb.config` to the systems folder `~/.config`

-3. Run a spread daemon on `alice.techfak.uni-bielefeld.de` which provides communication between your PC and the AMiRo
+4. Run a spread daemon on `alice.techfak.uni-bielefeld.de` which provides communication between your PC and the AMiRo

-4. Run e.g. `roslaunch amiro_in_the_loop start_amiro_in_the_loop.launch` to receive CITrack localization and control the AMiRo Nr.
+5. Run e.g. `roslaunch amiro_in_the_loop start_amiro_in_the_loop.launch` to receive CITrack localization and control the AMiRo Nr.
 7 via ROS twist messages.